xristinasp/kallipos/README.md

 pandoc --lua-filter=extras.lua manuscript/mi-ch02.md --to markdown | pandoc --lua-filter=epigraph.lua --to markdown | pandoc --lua-filter=figure.lua --to markdown > text/mi-ch02.md
 ```

-Some of the include files provide crossreferences to figures
+Some of the include files provide cross-references to figures
 and to bibliography and should be processed last.